Since my last blog, much has changed.

 But back to the conversation with Jacque and Ethan.

-The last piece of the conversation that stuck out to me- Ethan went on into full detail of his life before making it into Interlochen Center for the Arts.
+The last piece of the conversation that stuck out to me- Ethan went on into full detail of his life before making it into Interlochen Center for the Arts (where we were visiting him for the weekend).
 To start from the beginning, I have to mention a trauma that Ethan and his mother endured.

 Ethan was not an only child to his mother Jacque.
 Jacque wanted another child very much, and when she wanted to start trying again, she called the cryobank for donor 1707.
 Around the year 2007, they said he was no longer available.
 Jacque asked what it would take to get 1707 to donate again.
 The bank responded and said it would cost $3,000 to reach out to him, with no guarantees.
 WHAT.